 New York City Administrative Code §17-715

 While the 2009 Family Smoking Prevention and Tobacco Control Act prohibits the sale of flavored cigarettes (with the exception of menthol), it does not restrict the sale of other tobacco products with characterizing flavors.
 To fill that loophole, in October of 2009 the New York City Council enacted a law restricting the sale of flavored tobacco products (excepting menthol-flavored products) to registered tobacco bars.
+The law does not apply to flavored cigarettes (already prohibited by federal law) or flavored e-cigarettes (not prohibited).
 Manufacturers of smokeless tobacco products challenged the law, but the Second Circuit Court of Appeals upheld it in 2013.

-Additional penalty includes loss of cigarette license for third violation (on different days) within 2 year period.
+- Additional penalty includes loss of retail dealer license for third violation (on different days) within 2 year period.

-The Departments of Health and Mental Hygiene and Consumer Affairs may enforce the provisions of this law.
+The Department of Health and Mental Hygiene, the Department of Finance, and the Department of Consumer Affairs may enforce the provisions of this law.